Watch the Recording: Asthma & Allergy Webinar with Dr Dorothy Ryan, Respiratory Consultant

 James Reihill, Clinical Training Specialist at Fleming Medical, who also hosted the training explored some of the devices related to asthma like spirometers and nebulisers as well as how to manage allergies at home.

-If you would like to watch the recording, click below and register your details:
+If you would like to watch the recording, click below:

 Here are some valuable insights that arose from the webinar with Dr Ryan: